 Let’s dive right in.

-What is a Grant Writer [Job Overview]
+What Does a Grant Writer Do?

 However, instead of convincing funders by whatever means necessary, grant writers have it much harder.
 They don’t have the luxury of speaking but need to put their argument to paper (or a Microsoft Word page).